mtmanning93/Reach_reports/README.md

 [⏫ contents](#contents)

 ## Credits
 It would be an incredible feat to remember all information needed to build such a project, to a deployable standard.
-Therfore I am not ashamed to mention some resources were used to aid me in the process, below I have detailed some of the resources used.
+Therefore I am not ashamed to mention some resources were used to aid me in the process, I have detailed some of the resources used.

 ### Tools
 ---------